-Section 2- Describes the timeline which was followed for preparing the Local Plan, in accordance with the current Local Development Scheme1.
+Section 2- Plan Production Timeline- describes the timeline which was followed for preparing the Local Plan, in accordance with the current Local Development Scheme.

-Section 3- Provides a summary of the main issues raised during the Regulation 18/19 consultation periods and how the representations received have been considered by the Council.
+Section 3- Summary of the Main Issues-provides a summary of the main issues raised during the Regulation 18/19 consultation periods and how the representations received have been considered by the Council.

-Section 4- This section contains the five appendices which support Section 3 and detail how the consultation was undertaken, the responses received and how they have been taken into account by the Council.
+Section 4- Appendices and Schedules- this section contains the 2 appendices and 2 schedules which support Section 3 and detail how the consultations were undertaken, the responses received and how they have been taken into account by the Council.